1. ENCOURAGEMENT: SPIRITUAL HEALING TAKES TIME

 - If something good happens, I know God will use it for my ultimate good and to accomplish His good purposes in the end, as well.

-4. GOD WILL USE THIS TRIAL ON A GRAND SCALE
+4. GOD WILL USE EACH TRIAL IN OUR LIVES ON A GRAND SCALE

 What a joy!